umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploying-Deletions/index.md

 You might wonder why the Document Type that you have deleted, is still there.
 The reason is, that we only delete the associated UDA file and not the actual Document Type in the database.

-To completely delete the Document Type from your entire project, you need to delete it from the backoffice of the other environments.
-When the Document Type has been deleted from the Backoffice of all the environments and no UDA file exists, you can consider it completely gone.
+To delete the Document Type from your entire project, you need to delete it from the backoffice of the other environments.
+When the Document Type has been deleted from the Backoffice of all the environments and no UDA file exists, you can consider it gone.

 You should however keep in mind that if you at any point during the process, save your Document Type again, a UDA file will be regenerated and when you start deploying changes between environments, this will likely end up recreating your deleted Document Type.